safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### Purpose-Made Devices

-Once the SafetyScore protocol is finalised, it could be interesting to see if a purpose-made device/wearable makes sense.
+Once the SafetyScore protocol is finalized, it could be interesting to see if a purpose-made device/wearable makes sense.
 This could not only help in the poorer parts of the world where smartphone penetration is low, but could also provide greater security, e.g. through the use of purpose-built trusted execution environments, and improved user experience and battery life.

-### Decentralised Governance
+### Decentralized Governance

-While we’ll be running our non-profit as a traditional organisation, it would further reflect our philosophy of openness and decentralisation to use a DAO (Decentralised Autonomous Organisation) structure to decide on certain changes, e.g. updating the RiskDistribution function for a particular disease, protocol changes, etc.
+While we’ll be using traditional forms of governance to start, it would further reflect our philosophy of openness and decentralization to use a DAO (Decentralized Autonomous Organization) structure to decide on certain changes, e.g. updating the `RiskDistribution` function for a particular disease, protocol changes, etc.

 ### Trust Layer